Emotion Regulation Skills For Emotional Balance

-Emotions can be complicated, and they're one of the most fundamental things that psychologists address in therapy.
-Rollo May is a well-known psychologist who has made significant contributions to the study of emotions.
-One of the most common methods psychologists use to help their patients cope with difficult emotions is teaching emotional regulation techniques.
-To better understand this method of treatment, it helps to know what emotions are, why we react to them, and how to develop emotional regulation skills.
+Emotions can be complicated, and emotional regulation is one the most fundamental skills that psychologists address in therapy.
+Rollo May is a well-known psychologist who has made significant contributions to the study of emotional regulation.
+One of the most common methods psychologists use to help their patients cope with difficult emotions and emotional dysregulation is teaching emotional regulation techniques.
+To better understand emotional regulation, it helps to know what emotions are, why we react to them, and how to develop emotional regulation skills.

 Emotions, feelings, and mood are terms we often use interchangeably in everyday life.
-There are real differences between them, however, and our relationships with them differ as well.
-Understanding these differences can help us develop emotional control and employ coping strategies to manage intense emotions and their impact on our mental health issues.
+There are real differences between them and our relationships with them differ as well.
+Understanding these differences can help us develop emotional control, improve distress tolerance, and employ coping strategies to manage intense emotions and their impact on our mental health issues.

-Emotions arise before feelings and mood, involving our autonomic nervous system.
+Emotions arise before feelings and mood, involving the autonomic nervous system, the part of the body responsible for stress, negative emotions, and positive emotions.
 Emotion is influenced and regulated by chemicals released in our brains as a response to a trigger.
-Once the brain has encountered the trigger, chemicals such as serotonin, dopamine, and oxytocin activate and travel throughout the body impacting the nervous system and producing emotional reactions.
+Once the brain has encountered the trigger, chemicals such as serotonin, dopamine, and oxytocin activate and travel throughout the body impacting the autonomic and parasympathetic nervous system and producing emotional reactions.

-As our minds process our emotions, feelings follow, requiring us to manage emotions effectively.
+As our minds process our emotions, negative or positive feelings follow, requiring us to improve emotional regulation and manage emotions effectively.
 Feelings tend to be subjective since how you feel depends on your experiences, along with your beliefs and memories.
-Feelings are often more complicated in nature than emotions, and they may manifest as the result of a mix of triggered multiple emotions.
+Feelings are often more complicated in nature than emotions, and they may manifest as the result of a mix of triggered emotions.
 Feelings usually last longer than emotions.

 Emotions are incredibly useful to us physiologically, acting as a signal to communicate something in the present moment.
 They can inform us about whether a situation, relationship, trigger, etc., is beneficial or harmful to our goals or to us as individuals.

 When we have received information from our emotions about whether a trigger is good, bad, or in between, it influences the choices we make.
-Since emotions act as bodily messengers that inform the thinking and rational mind, one may assume that regulating them isn’t beneficial.
+That’s why paying attention to your emotions can be so important.
+Since emotions act as bodily messengers that inform the thinking and rational mind, one may assume that it’s not beneficial to regulate your emotions.
+However, emotional self-regulation can be incredibly important.

-Emotions can be useful and necessary in some situations, but they can be a detriment in others, leading to emotion dysregulation and the need for practicing mindfulness to maintain emotional balance.
+Emotions can be useful and necessary in some situations, but they can be a detriment for others, leading to emotion dysregulation and the need to practice mindfulness to maintain emotional balance.

 Often, when someone attempts to suppress their emotions, it's because they believe they shouldn't be feeling them.
 It’s normal to dislike negative emotions, and in a way, the attempt to suppress them may be a sort of coping device.

 But suppressing emotions doesn’t quell them, especially not in the long run.
 Remember that emotions are signals that warn us that something's not quite right.
-But if you mute the signal, you won't get to the root of the problem, and it will likely pop up again.
+But if you mute the signal, you won't get to the root of the problem, and it will likely pop up again, potentially causing you to feel more difficult emotions the next time.

 That's because suppressed emotions don't disappear simply because we don't want them.
-Instead, they find a place within the body and reside there, causing problems as time goes on.
+Instead, they find a place within the body and reside there, causing problems , including physical symptoms, as time goes on.
 This can include weight gain, stress, mental and physical illness, digestive problems, and much more.
-Learning to identify multiple emotions and incorporating healthy coping strategies can lead to a better stress response and overall emotional well-being.
+Learning to identify multiple emotions and use healthy coping strategies, like practicing mindfulness, can lead to a better stress response and overall emotional well-being.

 But how is this different from regulating emotions?
 When you regulate emotions and build emotional regulation skills, you don’t ignore them; you acknowledge both their presence and their validity in your emotional experience.
 Then, you listen to what the emotional message is and decide the best way to incorporate this message into your actions.